isoseven/7chae/README.md

 ### Hi!
-I'm Steven Chae, but you can just call me Seven. 👋
+I'm ////// ////, but you can just call me Seven. 👋
 <br> I am:
-- currently a sophomore at Johns Creek High School.
+- currently a sophomore.
 - just coding as a hobby (as well as taking a class).
 - a professional [tetris](https://ch.tetr.io/wyvr/) player.
 - currently learning how to code in C.